Nirush4/semesterproject-1/README.md

 - Home Page containing product list /index.html
 - Product Page showing all details of a specific product /product/index.html
 - Checkout Page showing all items in the basket /checkout/index.html
-- Confirmation Page showing a thank you message /checkout/confirmation/index.html Optional Pages The following pages are not required to complete this assignment but help to improve the realism for those with extra time. - Category Pages (e.g. Male/Female Clothing, Movie Genres)
+- Confirmation Page showing a thank you message /checkout/confirmation/index.html Optional Pages The following pages are not required to complete this assignment but help to improve the realism for those with extra time.
+- Category Pages (e.g. Male/Female Clothing, Movie Genres)
 - Terms and Conditions page (this may be AI generated)
 - Privacy Policy (this may be AI generated) - My Profile Process Decide if you will use your existing project, or a fresh project.

+1. Decide if you will use your existing project, or a fresh project.
-Open your project in GitHub Desktop and VS Code.
+2. Open your project in GitHub Desktop and VS Code.
-Select one of the three provided endpoints from the list below.
+3. Select one of the three provided endpoints from the list below.
-Checkout the API documentation for your chosen endpoint.
+4. Checkout the API documentation for your chosen endpoint.
-Work through the requirements in JavaScript one by one.
+5. Work through the requirements in JavaScript one by one.
-Test your work thoroughly and ask for peer review.
+6. Test your work thoroughly and ask for peer review.
-Offer to review two other student's work.
+7. Offer to review two other student's work.
+8. Make any final changes and submit for delivery.

 ## Resources